Tara Children's Project (TCP) is the only children's home caring for HIV affected orphaned children in the state of Bihar.

 Why we need your support

-Many people hear about the Tara Children's Project and offer various help.
+Many people hear about the Tara Children's Project and offer various kinds of help.
 Aside from running costs, we are continually trying to improve the children's environment and hiring good people to fulfill the roles of carers, cooks, tutors and administrators in order to provide them with the highest quality of life we can.

 HIV is increasing rapidly in India and the incidence of HIV-affected orphan children is alarming.
 The problems of HIV/AIDS and the resulting suffering are exacerbated by the terrible stigma that the disease causes.
 TCP presently provides a refuge for only a small number of children and is currently the only such home in the whole of Bihar State.
 The success of TCP will help the project stand as a beacon so that eventually more such caring homes might open in Bihar and India-wide.